stevegeek/encoded_id-rails/README.md

 ### `.where_encoded_id`

-A helper for creating queries/collections.
+A helper for creating relations.
 Decodes the encoded ID string before passing it to `.where`.

 ```ruby
 encoded_id = User.encode_encoded_id([user1.id, user2.id])  # => "p5w9-z27j"